Marabyte/marabyte.com/site/posts/how-do-css-optimisers-work.md

 ---
-title: Make that CSS tiny!
+title: How do CSS optimisers work
 date: 2020-10-02T13:00:00+01:00
 code: true
 featured_image:
-  alt: ""
-  caption: ""
+  alt: A vector geometric representation of a man throwing a fishing net
+  caption: A geometrized version of a photo by Lahiru Iddamalgoda on Unsplash
-  src: ""
+  src: /uploads/moutain-daniel-sessler-unsplash.svg
-summary: I made an Eleventy plugin
+summary: What's the magic behind CSS optimisers?
 tags:
   - 11ty
+  - css
+  - performance
+  - post

 ---
 If you're working on a project that uses [react cli](https://create-react-app.dev/), [vue cli](https://cli.vuejs.org/), [angular cli](https://cli.angular.io/), or any other kind of tool that provides an out of the box full development experience, you most likely have a code optimisation step in your workflow where code is cleverly removed from the final CSS or JavaScript bundle file(s).